Mississauga Ontario, Canada Travel Guide

 YYZ is the main airport.
 It sits on Mississauga's eastern border, making it highly accessible.
 YYZ manages millions of passengers annually, offering extensive domestic and international connections.
 Serves over 75 airlines, including major Canadian carriers like Air Canada, WestJet, Porter Airlines, Flair Airlines, and Lynx Air.

 YTZ marks a smaller regional airport located on an island in downtown Toronto.
 YTZ mainly serves Canadian and US regional routes.
-While an option, its distance from Mississauga makes it less direct, requiring additional transfers from downtown Toronto.
+While an option, its distance from Mississauga makes it less direct, requiring additional transfers from the heart of the city Toronto.

 Prices surge around major holidays like Christmas, New Year's, and March Break.
 Flexibility with travel dates helps secure better deals.